pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 To attach other information (like author, creation date, etc.) use methods of :ref:`Annot`.

+   .. method:: addWidget(widget)

+      PDF only: Add a PDF Form field ("widget") to a page.
+This also turns the PDF into a Form PDF.
+Because of the large amount of different options, we have developed a new class :ref:`Widget`, which contains the possible attributes.

+      :arg widget: a :ref:`Widget` object created upfront.
+      :type widget: :ref:`Widget`

+      :returns: a widget annotation.

    .. method:: deleteAnnot(annot)